Ocean Science

 Dumbo Octopus: The Whimsical Survivor of the Deep

-Distribution: Worldwide; tropical and temperate latitudes Ecosystem: Deep-open ocean Feeding Habitats: Foraging Predator Taxonomy: Family Opisthoteuthidae (umbrella octopuses); Class Cephalopoda
+Distribution: Worldwide, tropical and temperate latitudes Ecosystem: Deep-open ocean Feeding Habits: Foraging Predator Taxonomy: Family Opisthoteuthidae (umbrella octopuses) Class Cephalopoda (squids

 Read More